top of page

 Nachricht erfolgreich versendet!

 INNOTERE 3D Scaffold is a synthetic, porous, biocompatible, osteoconductive and bioresorbable bone substitute material for use in human and veterinary orthopedic surgery.
-It can be applied for filling or reconstructing of non-load-bearing bone defects or for filling of bone defects, which are sufficiently stabilized by appropriate means.
-The exceptional properties of INNOTERE 3D Scaffold result from a new 3D-printing technique using INNOTERE's innovative calcium phosphate bone cement paste and low temperature processing.
+It is used for filling or reconstructing of non-load-bearing bone defects or for filling of bone defects, which are sufficiently stabilized by appropriate means.
+The exceptional support of INNOTERE 3D Scaffold in bone healing results from our patented 3D-printing technique using INNOTERE's innovative calcium phosphate bone cement paste and low temperature processing.

-The main features of INNOTERE 3D Scaffold are:
+The key features and benefits of INNOTERE 3D Scaffold are:

 The particular application areas of INNOTERE 3D Scaffold are: